yury-fedotov/utilsx/docs/collections.md

 ### [`check_equal_length`][utilsx.check_equal_length]

-Consider a scenario where you receive synchronized lists of product information, such as names, prices, and stock levels, and need to ensure the data is aligned before further processing:
+Consider a scenario where you receive synchronized lists of product information - such as names, prices, and stock levels - and need to verify that the data aligns before further processing:

 ``` py title="manual.py" hl_lines="7"